nicole7/Portfolio/README.md

-A CLI to launch an interactive development environment for writing and documenting code
+A CLI to launch an interactive development environment for writing and documenting code.